Making some slow cooker granola is the perfect way to have your very own homemade breakfast cereal ready to go throughout the week.

-If you love to watch videos rather than read, then the video below will take you through all the steps to making this tasty granola.
-Alternatively, you can find all the full written recipe right below the video.
+If you love to watch videos, then the video below will take you through all the steps to making this tasty granola in the slow cooker.
+Alternatively, you can find the full written recipe right below the video.

 Slow Cooker Granola Recipe

 - 4 cups rolled oats